eclipse-embed-cdt/web-jekyll/pages/plugins/prerequisites.md

 ## Overview

+### Java

-The main prerequisite to run the Eclipse Embedded CDT is **Java**.
+The main prerequisite to run the Eclipse Embedded CDT is Java.
 Generally Java is not available by default on most platforms, and requires a separate installation.

+### Other tools

+Here is a list of other tools/packages that need to be installed **before** starting Eclipse.

+{% include tip.html content="If you already started Eclipse, close it, install these tools, and reopen Eclipse." %}

-Although not mandatory, but highly recommended, the second prerequisite is **xpm** (the xPack Package Manager), which is a **Node.js** portable application.
+- **node/npmxpm** - although not mandatory, but highly recommended, the second prerequisite is **xpm** (the xPack Package Manager), which is a **Node.js** portable application;

-To build projects, on Windows it is necessary to install **make**, available from the **Windows Build Tools**.
+- **Windows Build Tools** - to build projects, on Windows it is necessary to install `make`, available from the xPack Windows Build Tools;
+- **Arm toolchain** - to build Arm projects, an Arm toolchain like the xPack GNU Arm Embedded GCC is required;

-To build Arm projects, an **Arm toolchain** is required; similarly, for RISC-V projects, a **RISC-V toolchain** is required.
+- **RISC-V toolchain** - similarly, for RISC-V projects, a RISC-V toolchain like the xPack GNU RISC-V Embedded GCC is required;

-To debug projects, a JTAG probe is necessary together with the software to access it, for example the **SEGGER J-Link** software, or **OpenOCD**.
+- **SEGGER J-Link** - to debug projects, a JTAG probe is necessary together with the software to access it, for example the SEGGER J-Link software;
+- **OpenOCD** - for some boards, xPack OpenOCD might also be useful;

-To run debug sessions without actual hardware, the **QEMU Arm** emulator is necessary (the blinky tutorial mandates it).
+- **QEMU Arm** - to run debug sessions without actual hardware, the xPack QEMU Arm emulator is necessary (the blinky tutorial mandates it).

-All of these additional tools can be installed as xPacks, which makes **xpm** a very convenient tool.
+{% include tip.html content="Many of the additional tools can be installed as xPacks, which makes **xpm** a very convenient tool." %}

-## Prerequisites
+## Java

 The following section covers the common Windows/macOS/Linux platforms;
 for a wider range of platforms, see the **Alternate solutions** below.